imanghafoori1/laravel-temp-tag/README.md

 ### Use cases:

-- You wanna ban a user but only for a week as punishment.
+- You wanna ban a user, only for a week.

-- You wanna give someone VIP access but for only a month.
+- You wanna give someone VIP access only for a month.

-- You wanna activate a Coupon code to be usable for a day.
+- You wanna a Coupon code to be usable for until tomorrow.

-- Promote a product in an slider for week.
+- You wanna put a product in an slider for week.

-Then you put a temporary tag on them and check to see if the tag is there.
+Then you put a temporary tag on them and check to see if the model has the tag.

 ### Keynotes: